Holiday Depression is Real and It’s Okay to be Sad

-Maybe you don’t feel like talking to the people around you because they all seem to have drunk the Christmas Kool-Aid, and are just too damn cheerful to deal with your troubles.
+Maybe you don’t feel like talking to the people around you because they all seem to have drunk the Christmas Kool-Aid and are just too damn cheerful to deal with your troubles.

-It is normal to want to withdraw when you are feeling depressed, but what you really need is to connect with others.
+It is normal to want to withdraw when you are feeling depressed, but what you need is to connect with others.

 If you have recently lost someone, and feel like the people around you can’t understand, then find a grief support group.

-If you are someone who is used to doing things for themselves without ever asking for help, this is going to feel about as impossible as Santa fitting down a chimney.
+If you are someone who is used to doing things for yourself without ever asking for help, this is going to feel about as impossible as Santa fitting down a chimney.

 Did your neighbor offer to bring you some Thanksgiving dinner because she knows you aren’t going anywhere this year?

 Self-care is essential to fight holiday depression

 Accepting support is one way to help fight depression, but another important thing you can do is take care of yourself.

-You might be in a place where you can barely get out of the bed to shower, and the thought of exercising seems ridiculous.
+You might be where you can barely get out of bed to shower, and the thought of exercising seems ridiculous.

-If you read that and thought, exercise means going to the gym for an hour and wanted to curse me out, take a deep breath first.
+If you read that and thought exercise means going to the gym for an hour and wanting to curse yourself out, take a deep breath first.

 If you haven’t gotten out of the house in days, exercise can be walking out the door, down to the corner, and coming right back.

-Hell, if you can’t make it to the corner today, make it to the end of the driveway.
-Tomorrow, the corner can be the goal.
+If you can’t make it to the corner today, make it to the end of the driveway.

-The point is that these tips always seem so overwhelming because we put expectations on them that we know are impossible right now, and then feel even worse when we can’t meet those.
+The point is that these tips always seem so overwhelming because we put expectations on them that we know are impossible right now and then feel even worse when we can’t meet those.

 It doesn’t have to be a shower where you wash your hair, do a conditioning treatment, and shave your entire body.

-If you can manage to drag your clothes off and get in the water, then you won today.
+If you can drag your clothes off and get in the water, you won today.

 Living in the moment can help calm holiday anxiety